Canary-PrintDesign/aslan/content/about.md

 ### Tysen

 Tysen came to us from Bear Mountain where he worked on the landscape maintenance crew.
 He assumed the role of crew chief and continues to exercise his ability to learn and grow in the industry.
 His contagious smile and warm soul are sure to win you over.

+{{< figure src="/images/staff-dylan.png" title="Photo of Dylan" >}}

+### Dylan

+Dylan likes to cut grass, its as simple as that.
+He finds the sound of a mower and the appearance of neatly cut lawn to be quite appealing.
+Dylan has been with us for a few years now, and he continues to learn the trade and develop relationships with all of our clients.

+{{< figure src="/images/staff-nick.png" title="Photo of Nick" >}}

+### Nick

+Nick loves life on the west coast.
+His passion comes from tall trees and cold streams, the smell of the ocean and the breeze off the mountains.
+He loves where we live and it inspires his work.
+He has worked for Aslan for 4 years, and continues to grow his knowledge in the landscape industry.